 Recent research has cast doubt on whether Machu Picchu had ever been forgotten at all.
 When Bingham arrived, three families of farmers were living at the site.

 One crosses over the Puente Ruins, the other passes the temple of the moon.
 The last one goes through the Intiwatana and connects to the hydroelectric power station.
 This route continues up to Chaullay where it deviates to Vilcabamba.
 Then goes down the river to the jungle.
-Remaining entrances served as alternative routes in case of any natural disasters.
+The remaining entrances served as alternative routes in case of any natural disasters.

 Travel back in time and explore the ancient world available to us while we ponder its many mysteries.
 We hope through these 10 interesting facts about Machu Picchu we did uncover some mystery.